-Vietnam is as rich in culture and history as it is in natural wonders, and that's why no time is a "bad" time to visit.
+Vietnam holidays are rich in culture and history as it is in natural wonders, and that's why no time is a "bad" time to visit.
 Still, depending on the kind of experience you aim for, it might come handy to get acquainted with this Far Eastern nation's different seasons, both weather-wise and tourism-wise.
 And that's what I'm here to try and explain to you, fellow traveller, by identifying the two main ways to interpret the country's travel seasons and by breaking it all down into a month-by-month basis, noting the highs and the lows of travelling during each season, and pointing out which months are best for certain tourist activities – whether you're seeking absolute crowd-free beach glory, exciting nature trails or sightseeing under cloud-free skies.

 Two main categories: weather seasons and tourist seasons